Administering the Solo 401(k) Plan - The IRS Form 5500-EZ

 8a) and 8b) Enter total cash contributions received and/or receivable from employer and participants during the plan year.

-8c) Enter all contributions including rollovers received from other plans during the plan year valued on the date of contribution.
+8c) Enter all contributions including rollovers received from other plans valued on the date of contribution.

 PART IV – Plan Characteristics:

 9) Enter the applicable two-character feature Codes.
-In most cases, the following codes would be used: 2E, 2J, 3B, 3D.
-Note, if your plan assets are held in a brokerage account, then you would want to include2R.
+In most cased, the following codes would be used: 2E, 2J, 3B, 3D.
+Note, if your plan assets are held in a brokerage account, then you would want to include 2R.

 PART V – Compliance and Funding Questions: